The Best Way to Write Soap Notes For Massage Therapist

 2. O - Objective

-This section contains your professional observations and measurable findings during the assessment and treatment.
+The objective section is where you document your professional observations and measurable findings during the assessment and treatment.

 Purpose: Record factual, observable data about the client's condition and response to treatment.